kernelkit/infix/README.md

 GNS3
 ----

-Download the [latest build][0] of amd64, unpack in a dedicated directory and use ["Import Appliance"][9] to install the `.gns3a` file into GNS3.
+Download the [latest build][0] of the `x86_64`, or `x86_64_classic`
-Infix will show up in the "Router" category, it has 10 interfaces available by default for use as switch ports or routing.
+flavor.
+Unpack in a dedicated directory and use ["Import Appliance"][9] to install the `.gns3a` file into GNS3.
+Infix (`x86_64`) is in the "Router" category, it has 10 interfaces available by default for use as switch ports or routing.
+The *classic* build only has one interface by default, geared more towards acting as an end device.

 Building